5l1v3r1/email-msg-parser_for-use-with-cuckoo-sandbox/README.md

 # Cuckoo Sandbox utility script for analyzing email attachments

 Cuckoo Sandbox utility script for analyzing email attachments inside .msg files (Microsoft Outlook files) and exporting their analysis results to a Microsoft Excel file (.xlsx file).
-This is mainly for Malware Analysts that want to stay organized when analyzing multiple email attachments.
+This is mainly for Malware Analysts that want to stay organized when analyzing multiple email messages.

 ## Getting Started